-- vii.
-Tea leaf - (2) Food items from which 1/2 of the maximum limits for radioactive cesium has been detected (Items listed under (1) above are excluded.) - i.
-Vegetables (Those cultivated outdoor are selected as a priority.
-When both naturally-grown and cultivated items have been shipped (e.g. bamboo shoots), they are included under "mushrooms wild edible plants, etc." (in iii. below).)
+- (2) Food items from which 1/2 of the maximum limits for radioactive cesium has been detected (Items listed under (1) above are excluded.) - Vegetables (Those cultivated outdoor are selected as a priority.
+When both naturally-grown and cultivated items have been shipped (e.g. Bamboo shoots), they are included under "mushrooms wild edible plants, etc." (in iii. below).)